BDC Hamburger Icon

 1. Buying a company car brings tax advantages.

-According to tax software provider Intuit, you should assess the best way to claim your company car before doing annual taxes.
-You can deduct by mileage or by the actual expense of the car.
-Calculate mileage and expenses related to the business car and share these figures with your accountant.
+It’s important to assess the best way to claim your company car before filing annual taxes.
+You can deduct the cost of the car either by mileage or by the actual expense.
+Calculate the mileage and expenses related to the business car and share these figures with your business accountant.

 2. Buying a company car can protect your personal insurance rate.

-An additional benefit of a company car is that it has no impact on your personal auto insurance plans.
+An additional benefit of a company car is that it does not impact your personal auto insurance plans.
 If the vehicle is involved in an accident, your personal auto rates are not negatively affected.

 TipBottom line